British and French forces in Italy during World War I

+Patrol of the Northamptonshire Yeomanry crossing a stream in Italy, 1918.

 The Val di Portule captured by the 48th Division, 2 November 1918.

-The British Expeditionary Force (Italy) came under the command of General Herbert Plumer.
-The principal units in the BEF(I) were the 23rd, 41st, 7th, 48th and 5th divisions.
-The 5th Division returned to France on 1 March 1918, followed by the 41st Division in April.
-Lieutenant General Cavan was appointed Commander-in-Chief of British Forces in Italy on 10 March 1918, comprising the three divisions of XIV Corps (United Kingdom).
+The British Expeditionary Force (Italy) came under the command of General Sir Herbert Plumer, who had formerly commanded the Second Army on the Western Front.
+The principal units in the BEF(I) were the XIV Corps and the XI Corps, which controlled the 23rd, 41st, 7th, 48th and 5th divisions.
+The 5th Division returned to France on 1 March 1918, followed by the 41st Division in April, along with XI Corps headquarters.
+Lieutenant General The Earl of Cavan was appointed as Plumer's successor as commander-in-chief of British Forces in Italy on 10 March, comprising the three divisions of Cavan's old XIV Corps.